Jump to

 There are many sites where you can sell gift cards

 When you want to sell gift cards, it’s important to keep in mind that there will always be a fair share of scams.
-You should always do your due diligence before trusting a random site on the web.
-If you stick to the sites we listed above, you shouldn’t run into any problems.

 That said, if you’re ever concerned about a site, check to see if it has a Better Business Bureau rating.
-This is typically a trusty sign that it’s a legitimate company.

 Also, there are several sites that are no longer in business or have been purchased by other businesses.
-We’ve compiled this list of gift card platforms that are no longer in service:

 • Giftcard Zen: This company was acquired by Retail Me Not